 Help us shape the future of cities…

 A consistent message we come across working in cities around the world is that in order to realise the opportunities and release the potential in cities, there is a need for more collaborative working, bringing together different specialists, practitioners and academics, city officials and citizens.

 At the Institute we aim to help build capacity to co-innovate and find tangible solutions to society’s biggest challenges.
-Our projects involve many disciplines and stakeholders.
-We are keen to continue to engage with new partners globally, so if you have an idea you would like to discuss with us, a challenge which you would like to help resolve, or an opportunity which you would wish to develop, please get in touch.
+Our projects involve many disciplines and stakeholders and we are keen to continue to engage with new partners globally.
+So if you have an idea you would like to discuss with us, a challenge which you would like to help resolve, or an opportunity which you would wish to develop, please get in touch.